-Shopping in London can be a struggle – with street upon street packed with great stores, just knowing where to start can be tricky.
-Luckily, Time Out's savviest spenders have – after much debate – managed to whittle the list of thousands down to the 100 best shops in London.
-There's something to please every taste and budget, including a selection of the best department stores, quaint little boutiques, cavernous thrift stores, chic homeware outlets and designer fashion shops.
-If there’s ever been a good time to think about extending your overdraft, it’s now.
-So go forth Londoners – shop until your feet ache and your purse is begging for mercy.
+Shopping in London is the best.
+This city might be hectic, noisy and all-too-often grimy, but, incredibly creative, it’s also a place where independent businesses can thrive.
+However, with street upon street rammed full of great stores, knowing where to begin can be a struggle.
+Happily, Time Out’s savviest spenders love to pound the pavement and have managed to argue the list of thousands down to the very best 100 shops in London.
+From the best department stores to dinky boutiques, beautiful homeware stores and directional fashion shops, there’s something for every shopper – no matter how deep your pockets.
+So go forth Londoners – shop until your feet bleed and your purse is screaming for mercy.

 Reviews by Miriam Bouteba, Katie Rosseinsky, Alexi Duggins, Ashleigh Arnott, Dave Calhoun, David Clack, Eddy Frankel, Euan Ferguson, Jon Cook, Natasha Polyviou and Richard Ehrlich